vifeng/TicketToTheMoon/tickettothemoon_BackEnd/README.md

 # clean the build folder and build the project. recompile the code and execute the Test.
 gradle check
 # run all verification tasks, including tests and linting

+# MAPSTRUCT
+# I have added these commands for convenience.
+But you don't need them since I have added a task to the build.gradle file, so that the mapstruct implementation is generated automatically, when you run `gradle bootRun`.
+gradle mapstructGenerate
+# generate the mapstruct implementation
+gradle mapstructClean
+# clean the mapstruct implementation
+gradle mapstruct
+# clean and generate the mapstruct implementation
+gradle mapstructCompile
+# compile the mapstruct implementation

 ```

 <br>